 The Importance of CPU Cores

 CPU cores are important because they are the main hardware unit of the computer.
-They are the one that performs all of your main functions, and may be the only unit present in a CPU if multiple cores are not required.
-If your computer has more than one CPU core, each core will have its own memory attached to it (RAM).
+They are the one that performs all of your main functions and may be the only unit present in a CPU if multiple cores are not required.
+If your computer has more than one CPU core, each core will have its memory attached to it (RAM).

-Each individual RAM chips has its own separate address space, meaning that some or all of the memory on a particular core may not be accessible by any other cores.
+Each RAM chip has its own separate address space, meaning that some or all of the memory on a particular core may not be accessible by any other cores.
 Without being able to reference each bit of RAM independently, it would take too long for data transfers to occur over a bus between processors.

 When your computer loads an application, its code is loaded into RAM (Random Access Memory).
 The CPU executes that code.
 It reads the code from the RAM and converts it into a machine-readable format.
 Once the CPU has converted the file into data, it will use its local cache to store frequently accessed data.

 At this point, your processor is working on one part of an application while its other cores are processing other parts of different applications or multiple applications at the same time.
-Some programs can be broken down into small sets of instructions that can be executed at the same time to avoid long waits and lag time during response times when performing these tasks.
+Some programs can be broken down into small sets of instructions that can be executed at the same time to avoid long waits and lag times during response times when performing these tasks.

 How Many CPU Cores Do I Need?